SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/docker-enterprise-edition.md

 This section has instructions for collecting logs for the Sumo App for Docker EE.
 This app works in conjunction with the Docker ULM App, and the first step is to configure collection for Docker ULM App.
 Then, since Docker EE uses Kubernetes for orchestration, you install and deploy the Sumo Logic Fluentd plugin for collection of Docker EE specific components.

 ### Step 1.
-Collect logs and metrics for the Docker ULM App
+Collect Logs and Metrics for the Docker ULM App

 This section shows you how to configure log and metric collection for the Docker ULM App, which requires configuring two sources:

-* **Docker Logs. **Collects stdout/stderr logs from processes that are running within Docker containers.
+* **Docker Logs.** Collects stdout/stderr logs from processes that are running within Docker containers.
-* **Docker Stats. **Collects metrics about Docker containers.
+* **Docker Stats.** Collects metrics about Docker containers.

 To configure log and metric collection for the Docker ULM App, do the following:

-1. Follow the instructions to [Collect Logs and Metrics for Docker ULM](/docs/integrations/containers-orchestration/docker-ulm#Collect_Logs_and_Metrics_for_Docker_ULM).
+1. Follow the instructions to [Collect Logs and Metrics for Docker ULM](/docs/integrations/containers-orchestration/docker-ulm#collecting-logs-and-metrics-for-docker-ulm).
 Use the same `_sourceCategory` for each host on your cluster.
-1. Follow the instructions to [Install the Docker ULM App](/docs/integrations/containers-orchestration/docker-ulm#Install_the_Docker_ULM_App) and dashboards.
+1. Follow the instructions to [Install the Docker ULM App](/docs/integrations/containers-orchestration/docker-ulm#installing-the-docker-ulm-app) and dashboards.

 ### Step 2.
 Deploy FluentD and FluentBit to collect logs

 Follow the instructions in this section to create Sumo Logic fields and collector, then deploy Fluentd and FluentBit on Manager Node.

 You don’t need to deploy Prometheus.
 Plus, docker EE collection has been tested with Helm Version 2.12.
-For a non-Helm version go[ here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Non_Helm_Installation.md#non-helm-installation).
+For a non-Helm version go [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Non_Helm_Installation.md#non-helm-installation).

 1. [Before you start](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Non_Helm_Installation.md#before-you-start)
 2. [Create Sumo Fields and a collector](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Non_Helm_Installation.md#create-sumo-fields-a-collector)